 Arthur is remembered on the Chunuk Bair (New Zealand Memorial) in Turkey, The National War memorial in Wellington New Zealand, The War Memorial in Masterton New Zealand and on the Overton |Memorial .

 Arthur’s brother Thomas had also died in the war.
-He is not named on the Overton Memorial but has his own page on this website.
+He is not named on the Overton Memorial but is listed on the Memorial at Bangor on Dee.
+He has his own page on this website.
 Follow the link.